fbpx

 #1.
 Transcribe the interview recordings

-Let's face it, transcribing can be tricky - particularly if you're working with a lot of interviews or have limited time (and budget).
+Let's face it, transcribing interviews can be tricky - particularly if you're working with a lot of interviews or have limited time (and budget).

 Luckily, NVivo gives you a number of options.
 For example, you can import the interview recordings into NVivo and: